-Part 2 in a series focused on the strategies and trends that electric utility companies are offering, and the benefits customers can achieve by adopting them.
+Part 2 in a series focused on the strategies and trends that energy utility companies are offering, and the benefits customers can achieve by adopting them.

 In our previous article, How utility companies reduce energy demand and alleviate stress on the grid, we discussed the variety of energy demand management programs utility companies are using to achieve a balance between energy production and demand.
 Available options that fall under demand-side management (DSM) – demand response (DR), energy efficiency (EE), and distributed energy resources (DER) – can all contribute to a successful energy-saving strategy.

-- Financial – It can be more cost-effective to pay customers to manage their electricity demand and consumption than it is to build new generation and transmission lines.
+- Financial – It can be more cost-effective to pay customers to manage their energy demand and consumption than it is to build new generation and transmission lines.

 - Operational – DM, EE, and DER are now considered to be more desirable approaches than DR as they result in permanent kW and kWh reductions.